 Most of these RAV4s don’t have a problem as long as you don’t mind a rugged, compact crossover.
-The only real issue on these is just knowing the safety technology and the technology, in general, is low on these vehicles as with a lot of vehicles that span from 1996-2000.
-But if you wanted a little buggy to drive around town that gets good gas mileage and is simple to drive, these are great.
+The only real issue is that the safety and tech features are outdated, as with many models from 1996-2000.
+But these are great if you wanted a little buggy to drive around town that gets good gas mileage and is simple to drive.

 Finding a Good Used Toyota RAV4 in Your Area

 Here are the Toyota RAV4 years to avoid: 2019, 2013, and 2006-2008.
 These are the ones that have the most notorious problems, but let’s not forget these are Toyota’s and are known for their reliability.
-The small problems that they do have aren’t really going to put you in the poor house by buying one that’s in good shape.
+The minor issues that they have aren’t going to put you in the poor house by buying one in good shape.
 The best thing to do when shopping for a Toyota RAV4 is to look for one that is well-maintained with decent mileage on it.
-Like with any vehicle, the older it gets, problems are going to happen, but big problems can be avoided by educated shopping.
+Like with any vehicle, the older it gets, problems will happen, but big problems can be avoided by educated shopping.

 How to Tell If a Toyota RAV4 is Worth Purchasing